kalebtesfay/Animal_Shelter_System/qt_cuacs_UI/README.md

 ************************

 Purpose of Deliverable:<br/>
-	&nbsp;&nbsp;- The purpose of this Deliverable is to implement the following features:
+	&nbsp;&nbsp;- The purpose of this Deliverable is to implement the following features:<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;- Staff<br/>
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- View Animals<br/>
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Allows the Staff to view all the animals in the Database.<br/>